TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-error-handling.md

 Replacing the `boolean` return with `Result<void,string>` increased the bundle size for my spreadsheet sample app by 7KB.
 There are lots of convenience methods that support inter-operation between `Result` and `ResultAsync`.
 The end result is that the whole of `neverthrow` gets pulled in if you use any part of it.
 It's a good job it's not that big.

-The next question is how to make `neverthrow` feel like a natural part of `infinisheet` rather than something external grafted on.
+The next question is how to make `neverthrow` feel like a natural part of [InfiniSheet]({% link _topics/infinisheet.md %}) rather than something external grafted on.
 The first step is to re-export the main entry points from `infinisheet-types`.
 Then clients can import `Result` at the same time they import `SpreadsheetData`.

 I realized that I could provide my own documentation/intellisense for the main entry points by defining type aliases and wrapper functions.
 I created my own `Result.ts` source file in `infinisheet-types` and restricted direct access to `neverthrow` to that file.
 It also means I can change implementation in future with minimal impact.